lofaldli/gr-nuts/README.md

 # gr-nuts

-This is a GNURadio module for the NUTS Student satellite project.
+This is a GNU Radio module for the NUTS Student satellite project.

 ## Build instructions